Nam Woo-hyun: 2016–present: Solo debut, military service and departure from Woollim

 Nam held his first solo concert Arbor Day from November 2–4, 2018 at the Hannam-dong Blue Square, with all the tickets selling out in two minutes.
 On December 13, 2018, Nam released a solo digital single "A Song For You", which he performed in his Solo Concert.

 Nam starred in the musical The Days at Bluesquare Interpark Hall in Seoul from February 22 – May 6, 2019, as Kang Moo-young, a presidential bodyguard who went missing 20 years ago along with a mysterious female companion.

 On February 12, 2019, Nam joined the judging panel of TV Chosun Trot Audition Program Tomorrow's Miss Trot, a competitive survival program for female trot singers, as one of the masters.
 Nam went on to release his third EP A New Journey on May 7, 2019, with an Asian Concert tour from April to August.
 Nam also joined the musical Mefisto in a lead role from May to July 2019.

 Nam enlisted in the military on October 24, 2019, fulfilling his mandatory military service as a public service worker.
 He released his second digital single on November 3 as a gift for fans during his military service.
 On August 5, 2021, he officially completed his service.

 On October 19, 2021, Nam made his comeback with his fourth EP With.

 On October 7, 2022, Nam became the final member of Infinite to leave Woollim Entertainment after deciding not to renew his contract, though he will still remain as a member of the group.

 In March 2023, Nam signed a contract with Jflex.

 In January 2024, Nam arrived in the Philippines for the filming of his upcoming movie The Guardian.

 Personal life

+Health

 In early 2023, Nam was diagnosed with a rare form of cancer, which threatened both his participation in the already-planned Infinite comeback as well as his career at all as a singer and performer.
 After recovering from surgery, he joined his groupmates in their promotions and concerts, eschewing the recommendation of his physician to rest.
 He then continued to work through his recovery preparing for the release of his first full solo album, Whitree, on November 28, and a full slate of promotions that followed.